Basic Approach and Policy

 Once a year, Olympus conducts a web-based survey of its major suppliers around the world with whom we have ongoing business in Japan.
 The survey covers 121 questions, of which 24 are related to CSR, related to management information, CSR initiatives, and business continuity plans (BCPs).
 In FY2023 we added six questions relating to climate change, including actual greenhouse gas emissions.

 In FY2021, survey was conducted on 826 companies, including overseas suppliers.
 Responses were received from about 87% of companies.
-If the survey results show that a supplier does not satisfactorily comply with legal and social norms and environmental protection and needs to improve, on-site audit is conducted, and they must implement corrective actions in order to meet the points listed in our Request to Suppliers.
+If the survey results show that a supplier does not satisfactorily comply with legal and social norms as well as environmental protection and needs to improve, an onsite audit is conducted, and they must implement corrective actions in order to meet the points listed in our Request to Suppliers.
 At the same time, wherever possible, we recommend self-improvement actions to prevent the risk of incidents.
 We conduct studies for risk assessment in collaboration with concerned divisions within the Group.

 Key Evaluation Items in Supplier Survey for Initiatives with Suppliers